PadsterH2012/Instructors/project_instructions/instruction_modules/module_lld_structure_creation.md

    - Both must be created simultaneously to maintain consistency

 4. **LLD Development Guidelines**
-   - Each consolidated LLD file should cover 500-750 lines of related topics
+   - Each LLD file should cover up to 800 lines of focused, related topics
+   - **SCALABILITY PRINCIPLE**: Create as many LLD files as needed for comprehensive coverage - DO NOT artificially limit
+   - **TOPIC SPANNING PRINCIPLE**: When a single topic requires more than 800 lines, split it across multiple files:
+     - Use clear part indicators: "Topic Name - Part 1", "Topic Name - Part 2", etc.
+     - Maintain logical flow and cross-references between parts
+     - Example: "Security Implementation - Part 1: Authentication", "Security Implementation - Part 2: Authorization"
    - LLDs should complement each other rather than duplicate content
    - Include cross-references to related content in other LLDs and research findings
    - When improvements affect multiple domains, coordinate changes across relevant LLDs
    - Each LLD should include: purpose, scope, dependencies, detailed design, implementation guidelines, integration points, and research references
    - Reference existing documentation as the authoritative source for established patterns
+   - **COMPLEXITY-DRIVEN SCALING**: Complex domains (like databases) may require 10+ LLD files for proper coverage

 5. **Technology Stack Maintenance**
    - Update techstack.md whenever any LLD is modified: